 Choosing a programme is not a decision that you want to take lightly.
 While it is important to choose a programme that appeals to you, of course, this fact alone does not guarantee success.
 If the following profile sounds familiar to you, Economics and Business Economics may be the right choice:

-Do you want to find out the main differences between our Bachelor’s programmes in Economics and Business Economics and Business Administration?
+Do you want to find out the main differences and similarities between our Bachelor’s programmes in Economics and Business Economics and Business Administration?
 Or are you still not sure which programme is the right fit for you?
-Check out the infographic and compare our Bachelor’s programmes on a range of criteria to help you make your choice.
+Check out the infographic.

 |Degree programme||BSc Economics and Business Economics|